Make students’ lives easier organizing their systems, communications, connections and content into a single pane of glass.

 Keeping up with coursework

 With a little down time between classes, Steve opens his myUU app.
-He sees a reminder about an upcoming paper and uses a shortcut to launch the LMS so he can read more about the assignment.
+He sees a reminder about an upcoming history paper and uses a shortcut to launch the LMS so he can read more about the assignment.
 He has a few questions, so he messages the professor right within the app.

 Planning for the weekend